 As I said earlier, World Nomads provide travel insurance for travellers by travellers, and as such, they know the kind of escapades that we like to indulge in.
 They may be able to cover a very impressive range of different physical activities.

 For the full list of what is covered under each insurance plan click here.

-This hypothetical trip runs through four countries and lasts three months.
-Thailand, Laos, Vietnam, and Cambodia is where this traveler is headed.
+And since many backpackers are fond of travelling in Southeast Asia, I will use this as an example.
+This hypothetical trip runs through four countries (Thailand, Laos, Vietnam, and Cambodia) and lasts three months.
 For the sake of the example, I have given this traveler American nationality, 25 years, and a resident state of California.

 Here is the price quote for both The Standard and Explorer Plan:

-The Standard Plan works out to be around $2.79 per/day for 90 days (3 months).
+The Standard Plan costs $241.24 which works out to be around $2.79 per/day for 90 days (3 months).